The Repertory Theatre of St. Louis

 The St. Louis Repertory Theater is a repertory theater, based in Webster Groves, Missouri, a suburb of St. Louis.
 It is often referred to locally simply as "The Rep".
-Hana S. Sharif is the Artistic Director and Danny Williams is the Managing Director.
+Kate Bergstrom is the Artistic Director and Danny Williams is the Managing Director.

 Programs

 In 1975 The Imaginary Theater Company begins bringing The Rep's work to schools and younger audiences.

 In 2005, The Rep began a new performance series, the "Off-Ramp performance series", with performances at The Grandel Theatre in Grand Center.

 In 2012 The Rep created The Ignite Festival of New Plays to support its new play development work.

 In 2020 The Rep was part of the Play At Home program, commissioning short plays for audiences to perform while stuck at home.

 History

 The Rep was Founded in 1966 and made its home at Webster University's Loretto-Hilton Center for the Performing Arts.

 The first production at The Rep was two Peter Shaffer plays "The Private Ear" and "The Public Eye" presented together.

 In 1970 The Rep stopped producing for a year to plan and work on its finances.
 It returned to producing in 1971.

 In 1986 Steven Woolf officially became the Artistic Director of the theater and Mark Bernstein joined the staff as Managing Director.
 In 2017 Steven Woolf announced plans to retire after running the theater for over 30 years.
 Hana S. Sharif took over as the Artistic Director in 2019.